Wondering how homeschooled kids get ready for college?

 Using Test Prep Courses

 The testing landscape changes annually, but all prospective college students should take at least one of the major tests, like the ACT or SAT, before applying to the schools of their choice.
 The challenge is in the preparation.
 Even academically advanced kids often find it hard to deal with the unique setup of formal tests.
 Prep courses are the answer.
 You can choose from free online versions or opt to pay for extensive preparation classes.
 In most cases, the paid courses are much better.
 Just be careful to stick with reputable organizations that have been around for ten or more years.
+Test Prep will help students prepare for the examination.

 Searching for the Right Scholarships